OmarMiniesy/Notes/Security/Web Application Security/SQL Injections.md

 xyz' || (SELECT CASE WHEN (1=1) THEN 1/0 ELSE '' END)||' --
 ```
 > Use concatenation for easier expressions.
 Do not need to check equality in the end.
+> Note the single qoute at the end.

 > Knowing that the `FROM` part of a query is evaluated first then the `SELECT` part, lets use that to try and find the administrator user. `TO_CHAR` in oracle.
 ```